 By Carla Anderson

 Florida Gov. Rick Scott, a Republican, has been an outspoken critic of the federal health reform law, including the health insurance exchanges.
 Florida legislators not only failed to approve legislation to create an exchange in Florida, they returned a $1 million federal planning grant awarded in 2010.
-And right after the Supreme Court ruling that upheld most of the Affordable Care Act in June 2012, Gov. Scott announced that Florida will not establish a state-based health insurance exchange.
-That means the federal government is operating the marketplace in Florida.
+And right after the Supreme Court ruling that upheld most of the Affordable Care Act in June 2012, Gov. Scott announced that Florida would not establish a state-based health insurance exchange.

-The federal exchange may end up competing with Florida Health Choices, which is the state’s own version of an online marketplace.
+The state supports Florida Health Choices, which is the state’s own version of an online marketplace.
 Florida Health Choices was established by 2008 legislation.
-However, it is still not operational.
-According to its website, Florida Health Choices will launch early in 2014.
+About $1.5 million has been spent on the site, but it is not yet operational.
+Florida Health Choices announced it would launch in early 2014.
+However in mid-February, CEO Rose Nash announced another delay to allow for additional testing and set the launch for the end of the month.

 On the federally operated exchange, 10 insurers are selling ACA-compliant health insurance policies.
 Those insurers are Aetna, Cigna, Coventry Health Care of Florida, Florida Blue (Blue Cross Blue Shield of Florida), Florida Health Care Plan Health Options, Humana, Molina Healthcare, Simply Healthcare Plan, and Sunshine State Health.

-According to a report released by the U.S. Department of Health and Human Services (HHS), the average cost for a bronze plan —the lowest-cost option — in Florida is $257 a month.
+According to an HHS report, the average cost for a bronze plan —the lowest-cost option — in Florida is $257 a month.
 The national average for a bronze policy is $249 a month.

 State Exchange Profile: Florida